 Royal College Fellows can use participation in Accredited Continuing Medical Education to earn Section 3 Credits.

 In accordance with disclosure policies of ASAM and the ACCME, the effort is made to ensure balance, independence, objectivity, and scientific rigor in all CME activities.
-These policies include mitigating all relevant financial relationships for the Planning Committees and Presenters.
+These policies include mitigating all possible relevant financial relationships with ineligible companies for the Planning Committees and Presenters.
 All activity Planning Committee members and Presenters have disclosed relevant financial relationship information.
 The ASAM CME Committee has reviewed these disclosures and determined that the relationships are not inappropriate in the context of their respective presentations and are not inconsistent with the educational goals and integrity of the activity.